doper1/POK/README.md

 5. Open a pull request.

 Please ensure your commits are clear and are by the [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.
 Also make sure to write tests using jest and put them in the closet `__tests__` directory.

-Because of the DB integration all the tests got invalid so I deleted them all.
-The can still be found in version 3.1.0 and prior.
-Their directories still exists

 ## License